-Author and TV personality Kathy Lette is a glorious firecracker of sass, with spitfire wit and upper arms and an arse that I’d kill for.
+Adored both here and the UK, highly celebrated author, TV personality and feminist crusader Kathy Lette is a glorious firecracker of sass, with spitfire wit and upper arms and an arse that I’d kill for.

-Apart from her perky glamour and her machete-sharp intellect she is, without a doubt, one of the most down to earth and warm-hearted women that I’ve ever interviewed.
+Glamour and machete-sharp intellect aside, she is, without a doubt, one of the most down to earth and warm-hearted women that I’ve ever interviewed.

 She’s fun too, with boundless energy and I feel sure that she’s one of those enviable individuals that leaps out of bed grinning at the sparrow’s crack of stupid o’clock and manages to tick every box on their substantial ‘to do’ list by lunch time.